gbif/hp-legume/beanbag/71/issue-71-advances-15.md

 Given its diverse set of topics, ALS 15 will be valuable not only to the legume community but also to botanists broadly interested in legume biology and systematics.

 ![](/assets/images/71/copaifera.jpg)
-*Copaifera langsdorfii*, a legume form the Brazilian Cerrado.
-Photo: Marcelo Kuhlmann.
+<small>*Copaifera langsdorfii*, a legume form the Brazilian Cerrado.
+Photo: Marcelo Kuhlmann.</small>